lewissbaker/lewissbaker.github.io/_posts/2017-09-25-coroutine-theory.md

   'Call' operation.

-Note that as with the 'Call' operation, some calling conventions may split the repsonsiblities of the 'Return' operation across both the caller and callee function's instructions.
+Note that as with the 'Call' operation, some calling conventions may split the repsonsibilities of the 'Return' operation across both the caller and callee function's instructions.

 ## Coroutines